Employee Group Training Facility

 There are separate light switches controlling the lights in the front and

 in the back of the room.
-The rear light switch is to the right of the doors
+The rear light switch is to the left of the doors

 4. Setup: The GTF is equipped with both PC's and Macintosh computers.

-The standard software installed on the machines and maintained by the CIS
+The standard software installed on the machines and maintained by the IS

 includes Microsoft Office, Netscape and Firefox.
 Other software as